 Local Analyses

 If you have asked Zephyr to conduct a local analyses (that is, the phylogenetic inference program resides on same computer as Mesquite), then Zephyr will create a folder on your hard disk (in the same directory as your data file), and store in there the files needed to conduct the analyses.
-This analysis directory will also serve as the repository for any files created by the analysis program.
+This analysis directory will also serve as the repository for any files created by the analysis program.For local analyses you will need to specify how the external program is to be run, and what to do with the analysis directory.
+On the first Zephyr dialog box you will be presented with something like this (not all of these options are available for all external programs):

 These options are discussed below.

-Script-based versus direct communication
+Direct versus indirect communication

 Deleting the analysis directory

 By default, the analysis directory is left in place after the analysis is done.
 This allows you to explore its contents in case you need to examine them.
 However, there are many circumstances in which you might prefer to have those directories deleted after each analysis is completed.
-The directory will be automatically deleted if you check "delete analysis directory after completion".
+The directory will be automatically deleted if you check "delete analysis directory after completion".Quitting the external program

 You can stop Zephyr's monitoring of the external program by hitting the blue word "Stop" near the top of the Inferences in Progress section for that analysis: